dhelonious/mastodon-snap/README.md

 | `log.access.enabled`  | true, false                   | false                  | Logging of http(s) accesses                                                          |
 | `log.access.format`   | standard, anonymized, privacy | anonymized             | Use of real/anonymized/no IP addresses in the access log                             |

-[1] Setting this value will increase the time it takes for snapcraft to update this snap.
-This will increase the downtime of your instance.
+[1] Changing this value will increase the time it takes for snapcraft to update this snap.
+This will increase the downtime of your instance by about 5 minutes.

 You can also set multiple values at once using

     sudo snap set mastodon-server KEY1=VALUE1 KEY2=VALUE2

-> Note: This is particularly useful if you want to change both `status.char-limit` and `status.char-counter`, as the assets only need to be recompiled once.

 Configuration files can be used for further customization.